hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 <a href="{{ site.baseurl }}/index.html"><i class='fa fa-home'></i> Home</a>

 ### Introduction
-This post explores how we improved our system for controlling a small-scale solar power plant.
+This post explores how my brother and I improved our system for controlling a small-scale solar power plant.

-As a brief reminder, we have solar panels and a battery.
-We can consume produced energy, store it in the battery, or sell it to the grid.
+The power plant is just a couple of solar panels and a battery.
+We can consume the energy it produces, store it in the battery, or sell it to the grid.

 [Previously]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced a simple
 scheduler that let us preset when to charge the battery and when to discharge it.

-While it worked quite as expected, it didn't do anything that users could not do manually.
-We need to adjust the system, so it can make smarter decisions than a human without needing too much supervision.
+The downside of such approach was that users still had to figure out the best settings by themselves.

+We wanted to create something that would genuinely help–a system that can make smart decisions with little human input.

-In the following sections, we will discuss how our understanding of the problem evolved, we'll introduce our optimization approach, and we'll show how we predict variables going into the optimization.
+In the following sections, we will discuss how our understanding of the problem evolved, we'll introduce our optimization method, and we'll show how we predict variables going into the optimization.
 Next, we'll showcase our rudimentary UI, and demonstrate how it all works together.

+## Defining the Problem
 ### New learnings
 In the previous post, we briefly mentioned that electricity spot prices can sometimes be negative.
 That is bad if you are selling electricity, but good if you are buying it.
-Economically, it might even make sense to buy and waste the energy if you get paid for it.
+Economically, it might even make sense to buy and waste the energy, since you get paid for it.

-This turns out to be more complicated.
+This turned out to be more complicated.
 If you are selling for a spot price, you receive the spot price minus a feed to the grid operator.
 If you are buying, you pay the spot price plus several fees.
 Even if the spot price is negative, the final price virtually never is.
-It can be in theory, but I have not seen any such situation in historical data.
+It can be in theory, but we have not seen any such situation in historical data.

-Luckily, this does not change fundamentally our understanding of the problem.
+Luckily, this does not fundamentally change our understanding of the problem.

+Other than that, out assumptions laid our in the previous post seem to hold.

 ### Optimization
 Let's first discuss the underlying optimization problem.
 This will give us an idea about what input data we need